 By the time World War I broke out the following year, the prize was still unclaimed, but the quest resumed after the war ended in 1918.
 It particularly piqued the interest of John Alcock, a young pilot who, having retired from the RAF, had taken employment as a test pilot for aircraft manufacturer Vickers.
 After signalling his intention to take up the challenge, the company chose Arthur Brown as his navigator.

 On 14 June 1919, the duo took to the skies of Newfoundland in their modified Vickers Vimy bomber, but it was to be no easy journey.
 Within an hour of being airborne, the plane’s wind-powered electrical generator broke.
 It was their sole source of heating in the open cockpit, and they had to do without it for the remainder of the flight.
 Radio contact was also lost as a result, along with the cockpit intercom.
 The latter became even more problematic when an exhaust pipe burst: the racket became so great that conversation without the intercom was rendered impossible.

 - A pioneering flight: Charles Lindbergh’s transatlantic crossing

-- Leonardo da Vinci’s genius: 7 of his visions for the future
+- A brief guide to Leonardo da Vinci and his visions for the future

 The weather also conspired against them.
 In thick fog, Alcock nearly flew into the sea on a couple of occasions, while a snowstorm welcomed them in the darkness of 3am.
 On reaching the Irish coastline, the pair mistook a green bog near Clifden in County Galway for a firm grassy field, which made for a decidedly inelegant landing.
 No matter.
 Alcock and Brown had just completed the first non-stop transatlantic flight.
 And in good time, too: 16 hours and 12 minutes, less than a quarter of that stipulated by the competition rules.